go-sql-driver/mysql/README.md

 Go 1.8 added `database/sql` support for `context.Context`.
 This driver supports query timeouts and cancellation via contexts.
 See [context support in the database/sql package](https://golang.org/doc/go1.8#database_sql) for more details.

+> [!IMPORTANT]
-Importantly, the `SelectContext`, `ExecContext`, etc. variants provided by `database/sql` will cause the connection to be closed if the provided context is cancelled or timed out before the result is received by the driver.
+> The `QueryContext`, `ExecContext`, etc. variants provided by `database/sql` will cause the connection to be closed if the provided context is cancelled or timed out before the result is received by the driver.

 ### `LOAD DATA LOCAL INFILE` support